Bún Thang Recipe

 Pickle The Radish

-• On top of the noodles in each bowl, arrange an even amount of pickled radish, fried egg strips, shredded chicken, and sliced Vietnamese sausage.
+• Assemble the noodle soup.
+Blanch rice vermicelli noodles in boiling water, then transfer to bowls and top with pickled radish, fried egg strips, shredded chicken, and sliced Vietnamese sausage.

 Serve Your Bun Thang